SMByC/CloudMasking/docs/index.md

 The latest sources can be obtained from official repository:
 [https://bitbucket.org/smbyc/qgisplugin-cloudmasking](https://bitbucket.org/smbyc/qgisplugin-cloudmasking)

+## The home plugin:

+The home plugin in plugins.qgis.org: [http://plugins.qgis.org/plugins/CloudMasking/](http://plugins.qgis.org/plugins/CloudMasking/)

 ## Issue Tracker

 Issues, ideas and enhancements: [https://bitbucket.org/smbyc/qgisplugin-cloudmasking/issues](https://bitbucket.org/smbyc/qgisplugin-cloudmasking/issues)

-## The home plugin:
+## Get involved

-The home plugin in plugins.qgis.org: [http://plugins.qgis.org/plugins/CloudMasking/](http://plugins.qgis.org/plugins/CloudMasking/)
+The CloudMasking plugin is open source and you can help in different ways:

+* help with developing and/or improve the docs cloning the repository and doing the push request [[1]](https://confluence.atlassian.com/bitbucket/fork-a-teammate-s-repository-774243391.html).
+* or just test it, report issues, ideas and enhancements in the issue tracker.

 ***